/images/resources/tutorials/migrations/tutorials-spring.jpg

 }

-This configuration will make sure that all requests are authenticated.
-It will also make sure that calls to /services have the scope services:read.
-Spring appends SCOPE_ to all scopes and add them as an authority.
+This will ensure that all requests are authenticated.
+It will also verify that any calls to /services have the scope services:read.
+Spring appends SCOPE_ to all scopes and adds them as an authority.

 The Curity Identity Server ssl certificate must be trusted, otherwise your API will fail to introspect the token.
 Look at the jvm arguments -Djavax.net.ssl.trustStore and -Djavax.net.ssl.trustStorePassword on how to configure your trust store.